 Businesses can receive their refund in the form of a paper check mailed to their address on file.
 This method typically takes longer than direct deposit.

 Prepaid debit card

-In some cases, taxpayers may receive their refunds via a prepaid debit card issued by the IRS.
+In some cases, businesses may receive their refunds via a prepaid debit card issued by the IRS.

-Understanding the tax refund process, the factors influencing its speed, and the various refund delivery methods can empower taxpayers to make informed decisions and potentially expedite the process.
+Understanding the tax refund process, the factors influencing its speed, and the various refund delivery methods can empower businesses to make informed decisions and potentially expedite the process.